-The simplest method, the uncoordinated AP method, requires only informative messages.
+The simplest method, the 'pick and go' method, requires only informative messages.
 No formal exchanges among APs are required.
 A new AP will choose a configuration, either arbitrarily or from a local management function, and send a broadcast ANNOUNCE.response with the reply switch disabled.